mwenell/languageSelector/README.md

 # Installation
 - Create language folder in your your website
 - Copy all files into the folder
-- Add following tag in your HTML code as first child of body tag:
+- Add following tag in your HTML code as first child of body tag or inside head element:
 ```
 <script
    id="language_script"